InstitutionalGrammar/IG-Book/book-talk.md

 ## Contacts

-For questions about the book talk series, please contact Christopher Frantz (christopher.frantz@ntnu.no) or Saba Siddiki (ssiddiki@syr.edu).
+For questions about the book talk series or future events, please contact Christopher Frantz (christopher.frantz@ntnu.no) or Saba Siddiki (ssiddiki@syr.edu).